Identifying Stages of Cervical Mucus

-This should be followed by either immediate observations of peak-type mucus (clear or lubricative or stretching more than an inch) or by observations of white, sticky or pasty mucus for a day or two before the onset of peak-type mucus.
+This should be followed by either immediate observations of peak-type mucus (clear or lubricative or stretching more than an inch) or by observing white, sticky or pasty mucus for a day or two before the onset of peak-type mucus.

 Peak-type mucus should be observed at least once a day for at least three days in a row and up to seven days.

-Following peak day and the confirmation of ovulation, the mucus should dry up within three days and there should be no discernible mucus at the vulva until just prior to menstruation.
+Following peak day and the confirmation of ovulation, the mucus should dry up within three days.
+There should be no discernible mucus at the vulva until just before menstruation.

 |Cycle Phase||Observation||Typical Cycle||Normal Cycle|